wamutech/wamu-spec/docs/specification.md

 This is achieved by:

 - Splitting the secret share for each party between the party and the output of a signing operation by its associated decentralized identity thus making the signing operation a requirement for reconstructing the party's secret share.
-- Adding peer-to-peer decentralized identity verification to the key generation and signing protocols (and optionally to the key refresh protocol) of the threshold signature scheme.
+- Adding peer-to-peer decentralized identity authentication to the key generation and signing protocols (and optionally to the key refresh protocol) of the threshold signature scheme.
 - Defining protocols for identity rotation, share addition and removal, threshold modification and share recovery that build on top of the above 2 augmentations.

 Wamu is designed to operate in a decentralized, trust-minimized and asynchronous setting with: